 During the first day of camp, the staff talked about the safety instructions.
 They sounded a few different types of sirens.
 One of the sirens stood for there was an unaccounted for swimmer, and the staff have to dive into the water to search for them.
 One of the other sirens that sounded represented bad weather.
 If we heard this siren, we had to seek shelter.

 The next day, we were back in the campsite.
-I don't remember how many people were in the campsite, but I do know there was at least myself, Steve, and Rodger.
+I don't remember how many people were in the campsite, but I do know there was at least myself, Old Seth, and Rob.
 The campsite wasn't fully isolated from the outside world, there was a road relatively close by.
 That's when we heard a siren.

 However, anyone with halfway-decent sense of hearing could tell that this was not from the loud-speakers.
 This was from a actual emergency vehicle from a nearby road.
-So Rodger and I ignored it.
+So Rob and I ignored it.

-Steve then comes over and says "Don't you guys hear the siren!
+Old Seth then comes over and says "Don't you guys hear the siren!
 That means bad weather.
 Get under the pavilion".
 Roger and I look at each other, dumbfounded.
 Yes, it was sprinkling outside, but the weather was obviously not severe.
 Also, the sirens weren't even the same ones that meant "severe weather".
-But Steve outranked us, so we complied.
-After several minutes of sitting under the pavilion, Steve lets us go.
+But Old Seth outranked us, so we complied.
+After several minutes of sitting under the pavilion, Old Seth lets us go.

-One thing we didn't realize yet was that Steve wasn't wrong, we was just a few days off.
+One thing we didn't realize yet was that Old Seth wasn't wrong, we was just a few days off.